eBay/bascomtask/README.md

 thread caller.

 ### Options for Task Initiation
-As in the previous examples, a task method is activated when its value is retrieved through a _get()_ call.
+As in the previous examples, a task method is activated (scheduled for execution) when its value is retrieved through a _get()_ call.
 Activating a task method activates all its predecessors, recursively, if they have not already been activated.
 Activation can also be done independently of retrieving a value by calling _execute()_ on an Orchestrator.
 That call can be useful in the following scenarios:

 * For activating multiple tasks at once (_execute()_ takes a vararg list of CompletableFutures).
 If, for example, you otherwise simply call f1.get() followed by a call f2.get(), f2 won't be activated until f1 completes.
-While there is no functional impact to doing that, it might not be as efficient as activating them both at the same time with an _execute()_ call.
+While there is no functional impact to doing that, it might not be as efficient as activating them both at the same time with a single call to  _execute(f1,f2)_.
 * For activating a task that you don't want to wait for, e.g. a background task.
 * For activating a task that is otherwise hidden.
 This is a special case.
 In addition to  _get()_, any of the many methods on CompletableFuture, such as _thenApply()_, _applyToEitherAsync()_, and so on, will also implicitly activate their arguments.
 The one case where this does _not_ happen is _thenCompose()_ because its CompletableFuture argument is hidden in a lambda.
 For tha case, its argument should be activated explicitly by an _execute()_ call.

-There is no harm in calling _execute()_ multiple times and/or calling both execute and get for a CompletableFuture.
+> There is no harm in calling _execute()_ multiple times and/or calling both execute and get for a CompletableFuture.
-The execution graph can extended at any time in a thread-safe manner with any of these calls.
+The execution graph can also be freely extended at any time, even in a nested task, in a thread-safe manner with any of these calls.

 ### External CompletableFutures
 CompletableFutures that originate externally to BascomTask can be used as task method arguments just like any